otheiner/hive_game/README.md

   - [ ]  write different agents (using different algorithms) which will be able to play the game
   - [ ] learn some new machine learning techniques when writing these AIs

-The snapshot of the first version of a very simple game display is shown below.
+The screenshot of the game display is shown below.

 <img src="https://github.com/otheiner/hive_game/blob/main/assets/game_screenshot.png" width="750">